julians/probing-projections/Readme.md

 ## Backend

+Needs Python 3.6.
+Everything’s in place to run this on Heroku using `Heroku Git`.

-Runs on Python 3.6.
-Do the following in this repository’s root directory:
+Do the following in this repository’s root directory to run locally:

 1. `python3 -m venv venv` (creates a new [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/))
 2. `source venv/bin/activate` (activates virtual environment)